-We have pleasure to now announce the setup of a brand new second robotic observatory called CBA Extremadura Observatory.
-This time we have opted for a location with very favorable weather conditions, resulting in approximately 250-270 clear nights per year, in the southwest of Spain.
-Our observatory is located near the municipal of Fregenal de la Sierra, in the autonomous community of Extremadura, close to the border of Andalusia.
+CBA Extremadura Observatory saw first light in May 2018.
+It is located in Fregenal de la Sierra (Extremadura region of Spain), a location with very favorable weather conditions, resulting in approximately 250-270 clear nights per year.
 The observatory is surrounded by land full of helm oak trees and offers an exceptional sky darkness with an average SQM of 21.7 and seeing under 2".

 CBA Extremadura Observatory